monnierliz/monnierliz.github.io/index.md

 Bones for Life® processes help us to understand more about ourselves.
 When we begin to pay attention to our movement and feel more aware, the brain and nervous system make positive changes that create more efficiency.
 Movement becomes easier and more enjoyable.
 I believe you will feel a difference.

-**Finding your Footing:  A Bones for Life® four-class series with Liz Monnier**
+A Bones for Life® four-class series with Liz Monnier**

-“The Movement Answer for Bone Strength and Weight Bearing Posture” July 6, 13,20 and 27
+“The Movement Answer for Bone Strength and Weight Bearing Posture” September 7, 14, 21, 218
 Thursdays 12:00 noon – 1:00 p.m.
 (Eastern Standard Time) On Zoom
 Can’t make this time?
 No worries, classes will be recorded and available for 2 weeks.
 (Although recordings are not interactive, it does allow for flexibility for participation on your own time.
 I encourage you to do this if you are unable to make the Thursday noon (EST) class.)